mu373/documentation/docs/computation/hpc/intro/vscode-jupyter.md

 ## Connecting to Jupyter Lab {#kernel}
 While it is possible to directly select interpreters, we will choose to connect to an existing Jupyter Lab session here.
 This is because connecting to a separate Jupyter Lab allows the kernels to be running, even when we close the connection or close VS Code.

+- Click on "Select Kernel"
+- Click "Existing Jupyter Server..."
+- Paste the Jupyter URL ( `http://localhost:<some_port>`).
+If you've lost the URL, `jupyter server list` will show you the same URL.